medea61/emc-vipr-controller/README.md

 Usage
 -----
-1. You need PowerShell 2.0 or better
+1. Needs PowerShell 3.0 or better

 2. Enable execution of PowerShell scripts by starting an administratively privileged command prompt and issuing: